In 2002, the Board of Directors established an Advisory Council as required by the Nuclear Fuel Waste Act (NFWA)

-The Council is an independent and arms-length body comprised of individuals knowledgeable in the management of used nuclear fuel, and in working with people and communities on difficult public policy issues.
+The Advisory Council is an independent and arms-length body comprised of individuals knowledgeable in the management of used nuclear fuel, and in working with people and communities on difficult public policy issues.

-As the NWMO’s work leads to the selection of a suitable site, and as affected Aboriginal organizations and the host region are identified, the NFWA requires that representatives from these communities be included in the Advisory Council.
+As the NWMO’s work leads to the selection of a suitable site, and as affected Indigenous organizations and the host region are identified, the NFWA requires that representatives from these communities be included in the Advisory Council.

 The Advisory Council's role is to: